Turning Point (Adapted from ‘My Teachers’ by Dr. A.P.J Abdul Kalam)

 teacher’s advice help shape Kalam’s future?

 Ans.
-The teacher’s advice and
+The teacher’s advice and the lesson

-physics in college, studied Aeronautical Engineering at the Madras Institute of
+college, studied Aeronautical Engineering at the Madras Institute of

 Technology.
 He became a rocket engineer, aerospace engineer, and a